tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 ##### Returns:

-  An `Output` that will hold the variable value before the increment.
+  A `Tensor` that will hold the variable value before the increment.
 If no other Op modifies this variable, the values produced will all be distinct.